purposebakery/purposebakery/README.md

 ### 🥐 My bakery

 I generally bake the Android and Flutter flavours and am assisted by [Jenkins](https://www.jenkins.io/), git, an agile board and a hot cup of something.
-I'm currently working for [Bank of New Zealand](https://www.bnz.co.nz/) and it's awesome crew.
+I'm currently working for [Bank of New Zealand](https://www.bnz.co.nz/) and its awesome crew.

 ### ⛄ Projects current and past (some)